 - Data-Driven.
 We use program evaluation and community-wide data to guide all aspects of our work and to identify gaps and needs.

 Children's National School-Based Programs

-For more than two decades, Children’s National has served the school system through providing more than two dozen school-based programs (PDF) including oral health, mental health, reproductive health and school nursing) and recently administering 20 School-Based Health Centers in three public school jurisdictions.
-In 2017, the CHAI School Health Team compiled a compendium of 29 current and prior school-based health programs and related efforts led by 20 of Children's National divisions/departments since 1997.
+For more than two decades, Children’s National has served the school system through providing more than two dozen school-based programs (PDF) including oral health, mental health, reproductive health and school nursing, and recently administering 20 School-Based Health Centers in three public school jurisdictions.
+In 2017, the Child Health Advocacy Institute (CHAI) School Health Team compiled a compendium of 29 current and prior school-based health programs and related efforts led by 20 of Children's National divisions/departments since 1997.
 The report includes an overview of the current school environment and Children's National school-based program profiles.